Call for Applications: Basic Underwater Archaeology Course 2013 (Deadline: 15 May 2013)

-- Insurance against diving accidents
+- Insurance against diving accidents and injury

-- SSI Diving Certificate (optional)
+- SSI/PADI Diving Certificates (optional)

 - ICUA certificate of attendance and successful completion of the course

-Participants will NOT receive:
+Selected applicants will NOT receive:

 - reimbursement or contributions for their travel to/from Zadar

-- any daily allowance or other forms of additional financial support during the course
+- any daily allowance or other forms of additional financial support during the course.

 Programmed activities will include: